Mangala Moonesinghe: Political career

 Drawn to leftist politics with his cousin Anil Moonesinghe he developed a close association with Dr N. M. Perera and Dr Colvin R. de Silva.
 Moonesinghe contested the 1960 March general elections in the Bulathsinhala electorate from the Lanka Sama Samaja Party (LSSP), but was defeated by Bibile Fonseka from the United National Party.
 Although the conditions were favorable in the 1960 July general elections, the LSSP selected Edmund Samarakkody to contest Bulathsinhala and he was elected.
 By 1965, Samarakkody had left the LSSP and Moonesinghe was selected by the party to contest the Bulathsinhala electorate in the 1965 general elections and he was elected to the House of Representatives and was a member of the opposition.
 He was re-elected from Bulathsinhala in the 1970 general elections and became part of the governing coalition.
 He left the LSSP in the mid 1970s and joined the Sri Lanka Freedom Party.
 He was defeated in the 1977 general elections.
 He contested the 1989 general elections in the Kalutara electorate from the Sri Lanka Freedom Party and was re-elected to parliament.
 In 1991, he chaired the Parliamentary select committee on the ethnic conflict (known as the Mangala Moonesinghe Committee), gaining consensus among the Sinhala and Tamil members of parliament in the committee.
 He contested the 1994 general elections, but failed to gain enough preferential votes to be re-elected to parliament, although his party won the election and formed a new government.

 Diplomatic service

 The Sri Lanka Freedom Party government of Chandrika Kumaratunga appointed Moonesinghe as Sri Lankan High Commissioner to India in 1995 and he served till 2000, when he was appointed Sri Lankan High Commissioner to the United Kingdom, where he served until 2002, when the Sri Lanka Freedom Party government was defeated in the 2001 general elections.

 Later life

 Following his return from the United Kingdom; he served as chair of the One Text Initiative, Chairman of Marga Institute and was a director of the Carson Cumberbatch & Co.
 He died in 2016 at the age of 84.

 Personal life

-Moonesinghe married Gnana Coomaraswamy.
+Moonesinghe was married to Jocelyn Granjon and had a daughter.
+He later married Gnana Coomaraswamy.
 They had a son and a daughter.
 They lived at Park Road, Battaramulla, before settling at Havelock City.
 Dr Kumaran Ratnam was his brother-in-law.